brooklabteam/Kettenburg_mada-bat-picornavirus/raxml_trees/ML_RAxML_directions.md

 The script below are an example of a command that does the tree inference, bootstrapping, and calculated support.
 If a tree times out, I'll do the steps separately.

-Picornavirales all (partial and full) genomes
+Picornaviridae all (partial and full) genomes
 ```
 #!/bin/bash
 #SBATCH --job-name=picornaviridae_all